 Instead, this attacker was aiming for the somewhat more difficult task of profiting off of a stolen identity rather than stolen funds.
-Because this attack does not necessarily provide immediate benefits and is thus more rare, many existing security systems do not look for the type of language contained in this message.
+Because this attack does not necessarily provide immediate benefits and is thus rarer, many existing security systems do not look for the type of language contained in this message.

 On the other hand, Abnormal understood that this email came from a suspicious sender and recognized that the language may be trying to steal personal information.
-Without this added layer of security, the executives targeted by this email would’ve been at risk, and could have lost their identity, financial security, and reputation—something many would consider to be even worse than losing just money.
+Without this added layer of security, the executives targeted by this email would’ve been at risk, and could have lost their identity, financial security, and reputation—something many would consider even worse than losing just money.

 Unfortunately for those targeted, social engineering attacks such as this one are on the rise and unlikely to diminish in the foreseeable future.
-Without proper precautions, including an email security system that can detect unusual activity and suspicious language, a single lapse in judgement could result in life-altering negative consequences.
+Without proper precautions, including an email security system that can detect unusual activity and suspicious language, a single lapse in judgment could result in life-altering negative consequences.